moq-wg/moq-transport/draft-lcurley-warp.md

 For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, and/or a custom UDP protocol depending on the broadcaster.
 The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS, (or the DASH variants) and/or a custom UDP protocol depending on the viewer.

-These media protocols are radically different and not interoperable; requiring transcoding or transmuxing.
+These media protocols are often radically different and not interoperable; requiring transcoding or transmuxing.
 This cost is further increased by the need to maintain separate stacks with different expertise requirements.

 A goal of this draft is to cover a large spectrum of use-cases.
 Specifically: